 - 1. Sexually, racially, or religiously derogatory obscene and/or profane language, slogans, emblems, or pictures; - 2.
 Gang symbols and/or emblems, or clothing worn in a manner to identify gang membership (including the "Playboy Bunny"); - 3.
-Sexually provocative or immodest clothing, words, or symbols; 4) potentially hazardous items such as chains, pins, studs, and rings. - 4.
-Clothing advertising substances illegal for juveniles - 5.
-See-through clothing, sagging pants, low cut tops, tops with low or open backs, tube tops or shoulder-less tops, short skirts/shorts; undergarments should not be visible with the exception of bra straps.
+Clothing advertising substances illegal for juveniles